Stravaigin Café Bar

 True to its ‘think global, eat local’ mantra, dishes here evoke a culinary wanderlust across the Asian-Pacific and beyond; the finest sourced produce from Scottish farmers and coastal waters meet with exotic spices from afar to elevate the senses.
 An exemplar of neighbourhood casual dining, it’s a friendly, feel-good homestead – all natural materials and upcycled wood furnishings etch its boho character.
 Evolutionary thinking behind its seasonal al la carte, breakfast and brunch menus delivers on value too.
 Starter of Orkney crab cake is moist and light with good texture-flavour balance – crunchy sweet potato crumb, complemented by pickled red chillis, sharp tamarind mayonnaise and earthy rocket and beet salad.
 Flavours run deep in the roast pork belly and prawns, kimchi jjigae hot pot with boiled egg.
 Signature spice route ‘curry of the moment’ is beautifully aromatic too with a cheeky kick to finish.
 While Louisiana spicing adds another dimension to naturally firm and subtle sweet hake with pumpkin and lime rice, green chilli sauce and tempura okra.
 For dessert, the moist frangipan cake topped with zingy lemon curd and home churned ice-cream is a delight.
 Meanwhile, fantastic wines spanning the globe will ease you into the wee hours.

-- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Post-theatre menu, Outdoor tables, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Post-theatre menu, Outdoor tables, Free wi-fi

 - Capacity: 100 (12 outdoors)

 - Open since: 1994

 - Number of wines sold by the glass: 15